 Frozen vs Fresh Embryo Transfer

-Because new embryo freezing (or ‘Vitrification’) techniques are so effective, many clinics now prefer that all embryos are frozen at Day 5.
+Because new embryo freezing (or ‘vitrification’) techniques are so effective, many clinics now prefer frozen transfers with embryos “vitrified” when the reach blastocyst stage (day 5).
 This allows the clinic to focus on the surrogate’s fertility treatments and preparation.
-The clinic can then perform the Embryo Transfer when the surrogate reaches her maximum fertility.
-(In previous cases when ‘fresh’ embryos were used, the transfer had to happen on Day 5 whether the surrogate was ready or not.)
+The clinic can then perform the Frozen Embryo Transfer when the surrogate reaches her maximum fertility.
+(When using fresh embryos, the transfer has to happen on Day 5 whether the surrogate was ready or not.)
 The use of frozen embryos has generally improved pregnancy rates.

 Some options exist to increase the likelihood of pregnancy.
 The most effective may be Preimplantation Genetic Screening (PGS or PGD), which has a proven benefit for most couples.
 Other treatments such as Embryo Glue or Intralipid Injections are less certain (or may have benefits only in specific cases).
 The best factor in achieving a success is always an experienced embryologist and a surrogate mother well-prepared by a committed IVF specialist.

-For more on the benefits of PGD check the Surrogacy Guide: Should I perform PGD on my embryos?
+For more on the benefits of PGD check the Surrogacy Guide: Should I perform PGS/PGD on my embryos?